-GridGain Systems is revolutionizing real-time data access and processing by offering enterprise-grade inmemory computing solutions built on Apache Ignite.
-GridGain solutions are used by global enterprises in financial, software, eCommerce, retail, online business services, healthcare, telecom and other major sectors.
-GridGain solutions connect data stores (SQL, NoSQL, and Apache[TM] Hadoop[®]) with cloud-scale applications and enable massive data throughput and ultra-low latencies across a scalable, distributed cluster of commodity servers.
-GridGain is the most comprehensive, enterprise-grade in-memory computing platform for high volume ACID transactions, real-time analytics, and hybrid transactional/analytical processing.
+GridGain Systems is revolutionizing real-time data access and processing by offering an in-memory computing platform built on Apache® IgniteTM.
+GridGain solutions are used by global enterprises in financial, software, e-commerce, retail, online business services, healthcare, telecom and other major sectors, with a client list that includes Barclays, ING, Sberbank, Misys, IHS Markit, Workday, and Huawei.
+GridGain delivers unprecedented speed and massive scalability to both legacy and greenfield applications.
+Deployed on a distributed cluster of commodity servers, GridGain software can reside between the application and data layers (RDBMS, NoSQL and Apache® Hadoop®), requiring no rip-and-replace of the existing databases, or it can be deployed as an in-memory transactional SQL database.
+GridGain is the most comprehensive in-memory computing platform for high-volume ACID transactions, real-time analytics, web-scale applications and HTAP.
 For more information, visit gridgain.com.